Andromeda's tenuous veil: A likely Milky Way nebula projected toward M31: Conclusions

 \item The receding velocities measured for a given emission line in the different pointings on the nebula are very consistent, within a few km s$^{-1}$.
 This is normal in Milky Way structures of a few tens of parsecs of size, but uncommon in extragalactic gas extending over several kiloparsecs.

-\item The velocity dispersion of the emission lines (below 20 km s$^{-1}$ for H$\beta$ and [O~III]5007) is too low for shock ionization.
-Moreover, it suggests that, if SDSO were located in the Milky Way, the mass and density of the nebula would be consistent with giant ISM filaments.
-At the distance of M31, however, it would be very massive and with extremely low density, inconsistent with EELRs.
+\item The velocity dispersion of the emission lines (below 20 km s$^{-1}$ for H$\beta$ and [O~III]5007) is compatible with photoionized nebulae but too low for shock ionization.
+Considering this line width and the virial theorem, if SDSO were located in the Milky Way, the mass and density of the nebula would be consistent with giant ISM filaments.
+However, if it were at the distance of M31, it would be very massive and with extremely low density, inconsistent with EELRs, the most well studied extragalactic [O~III]-emitting gas clouds.

-\item The [O~III]5007/H$\beta$ line ratios we measure in the nebula pointings (from 1.12 to 1.4) are consistent with several galactic structures, but they are much lower than what is typical in EELRs, the most well studied extragalactic [O~III]-emitting gas clouds.
+\item The [O~III]5007/H$\beta$ line ratios we measure in the nebula pointings (from 1.12 to 1.4) are consistent with several Galactic structures, but they are much lower than what is typical in EELRs.
+The lack of AGN and galaxy interaction in M31 are also evidence against the EELR nature of SDSO.

 \item In contrast with previous analysis, we identify clear hydrogen emission (H$\beta$) across the nebula.
-This makes the nebula more compatible with several structures within our galaxy, such as filaments or DIG.
+This implies that the strong [O~III]/H$\alpha$ (and [O~III]/H$\beta$) ratios in the nebula are lower than previously considered.
+This makes the nebula more compatible with several structures within our galaxy that may have been ruled out otherwise, such as filaments or DIG.

 \item In the narrowband images tracing [O~II] we detect two strands of emission near the [O~III] nebula, with similar orientation, but with a $\sim$ 7 arcmin shift.
-This is easy to explain if the [O~II] strands are part of the nebula, and the separation is of just a few pc, making the SDSO a Milky Way object.
+This is easy to explain if the [O~II] strands are part of the nebula, and thus the separation is just a few parsecs, making SDSO a Milky Way object.

 \end{itemize}